momalan/ReadJsonOlympicGames/README.md

 To login as **athlete** you have to use *badge number* as a username and *birth date* as a password.

-You have to update filePath in the UploadFile method in HomeController.
-There is static filePath.

 System requirements:
 - import database `JsonProjectDataBseNew.bacpac` to Microsoft SQL Server Management Studio.
 - update connection strings inside `web.config` and `app.config` files - `data source="your sql server name"`.
-- update filePath in the UploadFile method in HomeController.
+- update filePath in the *UploadFile method* in *HomeController*.
 There is static filePath.
 - load the solution using `ReadJsonOlympicGames.sln` into Visual Studio and run.